 Other operating income and expense relates to items which are different in their nature or frequency from operating items.
-These include divestment-related results (including the loss on remeasurement of disposal groups and direct attributable divestment costs), additions to provisions for restructuring of stranded costs following divestments, acquisitionrelated costs, additions to acquisition integration provisions, and subsequent fair value changes of contingent considerations.
+These include divestment-related results related costs, additions to acquisition integration provisions, and subsequent fair value changes of contingent considerations.
 See also Note 4 - Benchmark Figures.